mm-mazhar/text_to_speech/README.md

 - Users can run the project via the command line, specifying the desired text, TTS model, and output path.
 - The provided examples in the README showcase various command-line options, including multilingual models, voice conversion, and more.

+### Contributions

+Contributions to enhance the functionality, UI/UX, or add new features are welcome.
+Feel free to fork the repository, make your changes, and submit a pull request.

 # Quick Start Guide

 ### INSTALLATION